rahulnr107/argocd-hub-spoke-gitops/README.md

 # Step 3 — Enable ArgoCD Insecure Mode (HTTP)

-For learning purposes, ArgoCD was configured to run in HTTP mode instead of HTTPS.
+ArgoCD was configured to run in HTTP mode instead of HTTPS.

 Edit ConfigMap: